 Asplenium nidus L. is the correct and accepted name for the Bird’s Nest Fern.
-It was first described by Carl von Linnaeus in Species Plantarum in 1753.
+The genus and species were named and described by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 This is another plant that Suzanne bought from Lowe’s before she passed away in 2009.
 It was a neat plant and did very well for a couple of years then it decided to get crown rot and die…

 Origin: Hmmm… Depends on what website you look at.
 Eastern Asia, eastern Australia, Bismark Archipelago, eastern Africa, Christmas Island, Hawaii, India, Jawa, Philippines, Polynesia…